Skip to content

 • A decrease in the amount of mail you receive

-• Receiving rejections via mail or email for a credit application you did not complete
+• Rejections via mail or email for credit applications you did not complete

 If you're suspicious you've been a victim of identity theft, contact your local police department right away.
 And if you have questions about the security of your WesleyLife-related information, call us at (515) 271-6789 and ask for the Information Solutions team.
 We are here to help!